Wine Tasting in 5 easy steps

 Step 3 -Sniff

 It is best to smell immediately after swirling, with your mouth slightly open as you breathe in.
 The description of the palate, or what you taste, is by far the most in-depth category.
-Remember to all smells are subjective, so don’t be shy to say what you can smell.
-With white wines, for example, try calling out what citruses you smell—there's always at least one in there—and then ask yourself if you smell orchard fruits or tropical fruits.
-Once you feel comfortable with that, try to break it down a little more: Does it smell like freshly squeezed lemon juice, or kind of bitter, like lemon rind?
+Remember that all smells are subjective and tap into each individual's memory bank of experiences.
+So don’t be shy to say what you can smell.
+With white wines, for example like Pinot Gris, Sauvignon Blanc, try calling out what citruses you smell—there's always at least one in there—and then ask yourself if you smell orchard fruits or tropical fruits.
+Once you feel comfortable with that, try to break it down a little more: What does it remind you off?
+Does it smell like freshly squeezed lemon juice, or kind of bitter, like lemon rind?
 Does it smell like biting into a crisp green apple, or like sweet baked apples?
 And what about non-fruit flavours?
 Does it smell like potting soil or herbs or flowers?
 Red wines, for example a you Cabernet Sauvignon could smell of black fruit flavours like black cherry, blackcurrant.
 Whereas a Pinot Noir would more likely display red fruit characters like red cherry, strawberry and raspberry.
-Once you’ve nailed down the flavour profile, determining the length of the finish and the wine’s overall complexity is the final step.
+Once you’ve nailed down the flavour profile, determining the length of the finish and the wine’s overall complexity is the final step and here comes the fun bit in step 4.

 Step 4 -Sip